CESARBR/fp_study/sicp-lecture1A.md

   * To find a approximation to `SQRT(x)`
   	* Make a guess `guess`
   	* Improve that guess by averaging `guess` and `x/guess`
-  	* Keep imporoving that guess until it is good enough
+  	* Keep improving that guess until it is good enough
   	* Use 1 as initial guess

 **Implementation**